LEARNING INDIVIDUAL WORDS

-To help you decide which words to learn first, click on First Things First: How to Get Started
+To help you decide which words to learn first, click on First Things First: How to Select the Words to Study

 To learn to spell a particular word use the following drill: LOOK, COVER, WRITE, CHECK